A fluid is any substance that flows.

 Convection is the transfer of heat by the movement of a heated material.

 In the atmosphere, on a hot summer day, the surface of the Earth is heated by energy from the Sun.
 Then, the warmed Earth surface warms air near the ground.
 The warm air rises, while cooler air sinks towards the ground.
 That cooler air is then warmed by the Earth's surface and rises, continuing the convection pattern.
 Convection plays a key role in the formation of clouds and even thunderstorms.
 There is a limit of how far the warm air can rise in the atmosphere because air temperatures decrease with increasing altitude.

 The continual cycling due to temperature-driven density, convection currents, are found in many places and on many scales in the atmosphere, ocean, and even in the Earth's interior.
 Smaller convection currents can be found in a cup of hot cocoa or a fish tank.
 Convective motions in the atmosphere are responsible for the redistribution of heat from the warm equatorial regions to higher latitudes and from the surface upward.

 The main three processes of heat transfer include radiation, conduction, and convection.

 Consider what happens to the water in a pot as it is heated over an open camp stove.
 In this example, radiation transfers heat from the burner to the pot.
-(Additonal background information on radiation can be found here.)
+(Additional background information on radiation can be found here.)
 Convection moves heat and water in the pot.
-The water at the bottom of the pot heats up first, and expands.
+The water at the bottom of the pot heats up first and expands.
 Since the warmed water has a lower density than the water around it, it rises up through the cooler, dense water.
 At the top of the pot, the water cools, increasing its density, which causes it to sink back down to the bottom.
 This movement distributes heat within the pot.